OpenUpSA/odac-ford-housing/README.md

 NOTES:
 ------
-To access this server via SSH:
+Access the staging server via SSH with:

     ssh -v -i ~/.ssh/aws_code4sa.pem ubuntu@54.194.210.25

-Logs can be found at:
+Logs, on staging, can be found at:

 * Flask: